Jwesley11/100-days-of-code/log.md

 **Thoughts:** Keep on trekking.

 **Link to work:** I'm going to work on creating a repository that has a markdown file of the notes that I'm taking as I'm reading.
 For now, the notes are simply living in Sublime.

+### Day 11: October 20, 2018

+**Today's Progress**: Finished up YDKJS B1.

+**Thoughts:** So much learning to do.
+Moving onto the next book tomorrow, which is going to be difficult.
+I have a decent understanding of scope, but the whole closure thing is definitely new to me.
+Excited to continue the learning.
+LETS GO BRUH.

+**Link to work:** I'm going to work on creating a repository that has a markdown file of the notes that I'm taking as I'm reading.
+For now, the notes are simply living in Sublime.